MBoretto/easy-qr-scan-bot/README.md

 ## Debugging and Troubleshooting
 In the Mini App's settings section, you'll find useful tools for debugging and development:

-In the Mini App's settings section, you'll find useful tools for debugging and development:

 - `Sync Cloud Storage` button: This syncs the Mini App's local storage with the Telegram Cloud Storage, equivalent to opening and closing the Mini App.
 - `Enrich QR codes` button: Triggers computation of raw QR codes for all scans.
 - Enabling `Show debug` displays: